mosip/mosip-infra/deployment/sandbox-v2/README.md

 The Ansible scripts here run MOSIP on a multi Virtual Machine (VM) setup.
 The sandbox may be used for development and testing.

-CAUTION: The sandbox is not intented to be used for serious pilots or production.
+WARNING: The sandbox is not intented to be used for serious pilots or production.
 Further, do not run the sandbox with any confidential data.

 ## Sandbox architecture
 ![](https://github.com/mosip/mosip-infra/blob/master/deployment/sandbox-v2/docs/sandbox_architecture.png)